jrossi227/ApacheGUI/README.md

 - Maven 2+
 - Java 1.6+

+####Linux / Mac OSX development environment
+The IX based development environment is located under *environments/IX/ApacheGUI*.
+The build steps below assume that you will be developing ApacheGUI on top of this environment.

 ####Linux / Mac OSX build steps
 1. Navigate to the root directory in the source project (Where pom.xml is located).
 2. Open pom.xml and set the *environment* property in pom.xml to IX.
 The *apachegui.home* property uses the environment property to determine the location of ApacheGUI.